-We all know there are four seasons of weather (spring, summer, winter and fall) right?
+We all know there are four seasons of weather (spring, summer, winter and fall), right?
 In tropical countries like the Philippines, the four seasons aren’t even recognized.
 Officially or unofficially, it really doesn’t matter.
 What matters is what the people living in the Philippines recognize.
-The only thing that bothers me about the weather in the Philippines is when people know about tropical cyclones soon to arrive and then do nothing to prepare for them.
-It bothers me more than the storms themselves.

-There are other “unofficial seasons” and they are:
+There are other “unofficial seasons” in the Philippines, and they are:

-Looking at the satellite map they provide, I can tell whether it’s safe for me to be running around outside of my neighborhood.
-I ignore the fact that a lot of Filipinos are running around regardless of the weather, aching to be another statistic, and stay home when I don’t believe it’s safe to be out there.
+Looking at the satellite map they display, I can tell whether it’s safe for running around outside my neighborhood.
+I ignore the fact that a lot of Filipinos are running around regardless of the weather.
+I stay home when I don’t believe it’s safe even when other think it is.

-Right now, it’s rainy season again (and still hot).
-Some people are taking showers in the rain, with bar soap and shampoo.
-Others are doing all kinds of things you would never see them doing anywhere else.
+When it’s rainy season (and still hot), I see people are taking showers in the rain and doing all kinds of things you would never see them doing anywhere else in the world.